likicv/usysml-test-cases/README.md

 calculator language' is a small subset of the [R](https://www.r-project.org/) and
 [GNU Octave](https://www.gnu.org/software/octave/index)
-languages. uSysML relates to the full SysML v2 language feature set in a similar way.
+languages.

-It would possible to create valid SysML v2 models with the subset of the SysML v2 features defined by the uSysML spiral 1 (only the keywords `package`, `part`, and `part def`).
+uSysML relates to the full SysML v2 language feature set in a similar way.
+Furthermore, it would possible to create valid SysML v2 models with the subset of the SysML v2 features defined by the uSysML spiral 1 (only the keywords `package`, `part`, and `part def`).
 And furthermore, by using such subset it would possible to create quite complex SysML v2 models.

 The scope of uSysML for each version (or spiral) is fixed for the purpose of exploring practical issues relevant to the SysML